 Hannah Quinlan and Rosie Hastings, Lonely City #2, 2019.
 Courtesy the artists and Arcadia Missa, London

-Writer Amelia Abraham presents an evening of readings and discussion with artists Kai Isaiah-Jamal, Victoria Sin, Hannah Quinlan and Rosie Hastings around themes of queerness, assimilation and resistance.
+Writer Amelia Abraham presents an evening of readings and discussion with artists Kai Isaiah-Jamal, Victoria Sin, Hannah Quinlan and Rosie Hastings around themes of queerness, assimilation and resistance, with music from Carrie Stacks.

 This event marks the launch of Amelia Abraham’s book Queer Intentions: A (Personal) Journey Through LGBTQ+ Culture (Picador, 2019).